liddiard/solar-dynamic-wallpaper/README.md

 To set the generated gradient as your wallpaper on macOS:

-1. Change your wallpaper to the **built-in** "Solar Gradients" wallpaper.
+1. First, change your wallpaper to the **built-in** "Solar Gradients" wallpaper.
 2. Right click the `output.heic` file and choose "Set Desktop Picture".

 ## Development